rqpt/example-app/README.md

 ## Demo site

-I can spin up a demo site if you would prefer not to install anything.
-I believe they only last for one hour, so if it is down, just drop me a message.
+I spinned up a demo site in case you prefer not to install anything.
+I believe they only last for one hour, so if it is down and you want to see it, just drop me a message.

 http://teruza-rqpt.laravel-sail.site:8080/